 Unless these parts are at least 8-10 years old, it is very unlikely that they are faulty.
-Before testing, reconfirm that #2 and #3 are absolutely correct, and all connections are clean and tight.
+Before testing, reconfirm that #2 is absolutely correct, and all connections are clean and tight.

-To test the thermocouple, disconnect the thermocouple from the electromagnet and disconnect the thermocouple wires from the two ECO.
+To test the thermocouple, disconnect the thermocouple from the electromagnet and disconnect the thermocouple wires from the ECO.